IQAndreas/markdown-licenses/gnu-agpl-v3.0.md

 ### 0. Definitions.

-&ldquo;This License&rdquo; refers to version 3 of the GNU Affero General Public License.
+“This License” refers to version 3 of the GNU Affero General Public License.

-&ldquo;Copyright&rdquo; also means copyright-like laws that apply to other kinds of works, such as semiconductor masks.
+“Copyright” also means copyright-like laws that apply to other kinds of works, such as semiconductor masks.

-&ldquo;The Program&rdquo; refers to any copyrightable work licensed under this License.
-Each licensee is addressed as &ldquo;you&rdquo;.  &ldquo;Licensees&rdquo; and &ldquo;recipients&rdquo; may be individuals or organizations.
+“The Program” refers to any copyrightable work licensed under this License.
+Each licensee is addressed as “you”.
+“Licensees” and “recipients” may be individuals or organizations.

-To &ldquo;modify&rdquo; a work means to copy from or adapt all or part of the work in a fashion requiring copyright permission, other than the making of an exact copy.
-The resulting work is called a &ldquo;modified version&rdquo; of the earlier work or a work &ldquo;based on&rdquo; the earlier work.
+To “modify” a work means to copy from or adapt all or part of the work in a fashion requiring copyright permission, other than the making of an exact copy.
+The resulting work is called a “modified version” of the earlier work or a work “based on” the earlier work.

-A &ldquo;covered work&rdquo; means either the unmodified Program or a work based on the Program.
+A “covered work” means either the unmodified Program or a work based on the Program.

-To &ldquo;propagate&rdquo; a work means to do anything with it that, without permission, would make you directly or secondarily liable for infringement under applicable copyright law, except executing it on a computer or modifying a private copy.
+To “propagate” a work means to do anything with it that, without permission, would make you directly or secondarily liable for infringement under applicable copyright law, except executing it on a computer or modifying a private copy.
 Propagation includes copying, distribution (with or without modification), making available to the public, and in some countries other activities as well.

-To &ldquo;convey&rdquo; a work means any kind of propagation that enables other parties to make or receive copies.
+To “convey” a work means any kind of propagation that enables other parties to make or receive copies.
 Mere interaction with a user through a computer network, with no transfer of a copy, is not conveying.

-An interactive user interface displays &ldquo;Appropriate Legal Notices&rdquo;
-to the extent that it includes a convenient and prominently visible feature that (1) displays an appropriate copyright notice, and (2) tells the user that there is no warranty for the work (except to the
+An interactive user interface displays “Appropriate Legal Notices” to the extent that it includes a convenient and prominently visible feature that (1) displays an appropriate copyright notice, and (2) tells the user that there is no warranty for the work (except to the